Bidhannagar City Police

-Bidhannagar City Police (Bengali: বিধাননগর সিটি পুলিশ), established on 20 January 2012, is a police force with primary responsibilities in law enforcement and investigation within Bidhannagar Municipal Corporation and certain adjacent areas in Greater Kolkata (Saltlake,Dum Dum Park,Lake Town,Bangur Avenue, Kestopur, Baguiati, Raghunathpur, Teghoria, Arjunpur, Kaikhali, Rajarhat, New Town, Dumdum/Kolkata Airport Area, Inside of NSCBI Airport, Gouripur, Michael Nagar, Ganganagar).
+Bidhannagar City Police (Bengali: বিধাননগর সিটি পুলিশ), established on 20 January 2012, is a police force with primary responsibilities in law enforcement and investigation within Bidhannagar Municipal Corporation and certain adjacent areas in Greater Kolkata (Saltlake, Dum Dum Park, Lake Town, Bangur Avenue, Kestopur, Baguiati, Raghunathpur, Teghoria, Arjunpur, Kaikhali, Rajarhat, New Town, Dumdum/Kolkata Airport Area, Inside of NSCBI Airport, Gouripur, Michael Nagar, Ganganagar).
 The Commissionerate is part of the West Bengal Police and is under the administrative control of Home Ministry of West Bengal.
 Shri Gaurav Sharma is the current Commissioner of the Bidhannagar City Police.
 Shri Rajeev Kumar was the first commissioner of Bidhan Nagar City Police.

 Structure and jurisdiction

-The Police commissionerate is situated at Bidhannagar and is divided into three divisions: Bidhannagar Division, Newtown Division, and Airport Division.
-The commissionerate is responsible for law enforcement over an area of 146.34 km2 with 13 Police Stations; 9 Traffic Guards; 1 Women Police Station and 1 Cyber Crime Police Station under it.
+The Police commissionerate is situated at Bidhannagar and is divided into three geographical divisions: Bidhannagar Division, Newtown Division, and Airport Division.
+The commissionerate is responsible for law enforcement over an area of 146.34 km2 with 13 Police Stations; 8 Traffic Guards; 1 Women Police Station and 1 Cyber Crime Police Station under it.
 As like Kolkata Traffic Police, Only Bidhan Nagar City Traffic Police has traffic guards offices headed by an Officer-In-Charge.
 Bidhannaagar City Police is headed by the Commissioner of Police, who is an Indian Police Service officer in the rank of Inspector-General of Police (IGP).
-The commissioner is assisted by deputy commissioners.
-Other departments, including the detective department and the special branch wing are headed by Additional deputy commissioners, who are in the rank of additional superintendent of police.
+The city police commissioner is assisted by a joint commissioner at the headquarters and several deputy police commissioners handling the matters on law and order, traffic, investigations and intelligence.
+Other specialized departments, including the Detective Department and the Special Branch are headed by Additional deputy commissioners, who are in the rank of additional superintendent of police.
 The police stations are headed by an Officer-In-Charge, an Inspector rank officer.